na3150/JUJY-LOG/README.md

 # 🦄 JUJY-LOG
 JUJY-LOG is created by customizing [morethan-log](https://github.com/morethanmin/morethan-log) open source.
 This web contains brief introductions to team members and various documents.
+You can check the jujy-log team repo [here](https://github.com/cloud-club/JUJY-LOG).
+Also, please check the [Wiki](https://github.com/na3150/JUJY-LOG/wiki/%F0%9F%9B%A0%EF%B8%8F-Trouble-Shooting) for the troubleshooting process.
 <br>

 ## 🕹️ Features